Francesca And Harry From Netflix’s ‘Too Hot To Handle’ Got Engaged During Reunion Show

 Harry Jowsey and Francesca Farago turned heads during their steamy romance on Netflix’s hit show Too Hot to Handle, but many critics wondered if the couple would last after the cameras were turned off.
 After an on-and-off romance, and being forced to live across the world from each other during the coronavirus pandemic, the couple proved that they were in for the long haul after getting engaged during Friday’s reunion show.

-Harry and Francesca’s relationship was the first topic tackled on the show, with a recap of their rollercoaster romance on the show showing them fighting, flirting, and falling for each other.
+Harry and Francesca’s relationship was the first topic tackled on the reunion, with a recap of their rollercoaster romance revealing them fighting, flirting, and falling for each other.

-After apologizing for lying to her during the show, the host asked where their relationship stood.
-The two had visited each other post-show, with Francesca living in Vancouver and Harry living in Australia and now Los Angeles.
-They also showed off their matching tattoos that they got during one visit.
+After apologizing for lying to Francesca during the series, the host asked Harry where their relationship stood.
+The two had visited each other post-show, with Francesca living in Vancouver and Harry living initially in Australia and now Los Angeles.
+They also showed off their matching lightning bolt tattoos that they got during one visit.

 They admitted that they broke up for eight months because they weren’t seeing eye-to-eye, but they kept in contact and eventually reunited, as The Inquisitr previously reported.
 When asked what the immediate future looked like, the couple surprised the rest of the group with a big reveal.